-- (a) The derived Release Limit for a given radionuclide is the release rate of that radionuclide to air or surface water during normal operation of a nuclear facility over the period of a calendar year, which would result in an individual receiving a dose equal to the regulatory annual dose limit for a member of the public. - (b) Analysis of air emissions is conducted weekly to monitor against internal performance targets.
-Emissions are reported using the fiscal calendar and months contain either four or five weeks.
-Values prefixed by an "<" indicate that reported results were less than the instrument detection limits. - (c) Exceedances of Action Levels must be reported by OPG to the CNSC.
+- (c) Exceedances of Action Levels must be reported by OPG to the CNSC.
 To prevent an Action Level from being reached, OPG has set Internal Investigation Levels that require emissions to be reviewed when they reach the high end of the normal range.
 Corrective actions are taken if necessary.
-There were no CNSC Action Level exceedance events in the third quarter of 2017. - (d) Action Level for gross alpha is not specified because it is not a routinely monitored radionuclide group at Darlington Nuclear as the activity is below the threshold value for monitoring. - (e) The decrease in gross alpha releases starting in the second quarter was primarily due to a longer counting time performed on the particulate filter papers analyzed by the outside laboratory, and raw count data were used in the calculation. - (f) The increase in elemental tritium releases in May (week 19) was primarily due to a mispositioned valve.
+There were no CNSC Action Level exceedance events in the second quarter of 2017. - (d) Action Level for gross alpha is not specified because it is not a routinely monitored radionuclide group at Darlington Nuclear as the activity is below the threshold value for monitoring. - (e) The decrease in gross alpha releases in the second quarter was primarily due to a longer counting time performed on the particulate filter papers analyzed by the outside laboratory, and raw count data were used in the calculation. - (f) The increase in elemental tritium releases in May (week 19) was primarily due to valve was inadvertently opened and vented to stack.
 Corrective actions were immediately taken by Operations to redirect residual elemental tritium to Air Clean up System.
-A procedural update was subsequently initiated to rectify the deficiencies.
+Procedure update was subsequently initiated to rectify the deficiencies.